cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 Part of the thermal boundary corresponding to a homogeneous construction component (e.g. windows, wall, insulated part of a wall etc.).

-This class inherits from `_CityObject`, and is generally associated to a Construction Object (see module Construction and Material).
+This class inherits from `_CityObject`, which allows him to be associated to a Construction Object (see module Construction and Material).

 **\_AbstractBuilding**